RobotLeopard86/ModDevHelper/index.md

 # Mod Development Helper
 ## About
 This tool is a helper tool for creating Minecraft mods.
 See the [GitHub repo](https://github.com/RobotLeopard86/ModDevHelper).
 This tool is still a work in progress, and will be updated to include more features eventually.
 For now, it is unfinished.
 More progress updates to come.
-View the video [here](https://robotleopard86.github.io/ModDevHelper/about.html)
+View the about video [here](https://robotleopard86.github.io/ModDevHelper/about.html).
 ## License
 Mod Development Helper is licensed under the [MIT License](https://choosealicense.com/licenses/mit).
 Please respect the rules of the license.
 ## Downloads